 Computer Science Education Week

 The University of Nebraska at Omaha Department of Computer Science will celebrate National Computer Science Education Week in December.
-Please join us for the weeklong activities!
+Please join us for our virtual Quiz Bowl!

 In recognition of Computer Science as a driver of innovation and economic growth, the U.S. Congress has passed resolution H.Res.
 1560 supporting the designation of National Computer Science Education Week.
 The resolution was meant to raise awareness of the crucial role Computer Science has played as the foundation for today's technological innovations, as well as the need to educate future generations of computer scientists.